 If you have tasted a freezer-burned meal, you may be under the impression that the freezer is where meals go to die.
 However, frozen meals can be just as delicious after a month as they were the day you made them.
 Once you understand proper freezing methods, you can use your freezer to reduce waste, diversify your meals, and save time and money.

 Choose Freezer-Friendly Recipes

 Freezing can change food’s texture and flavor, which is why it’s important to freeze meals that are suited for it.
-All WWL recipes indicate whether they are freezer friendly, like the One-Pot Beef & Mushroom Stroganoff, or not, like the 20-Minute Shrimp & Pineapple Tacos.
 Meals that freeze best include soups, stews, casseroles, curries, and pasta bakes.
-When in doubt, Google it!
+All WWL recipes indicate whether they are freezer friendly, or not and when in doubt, Google it!

 Freeze Ingredients to Reduce Waste

 You can reduce waste by freezing individual ingredients rather than disposing of what you don’t use right away.
 For example, if you only use part of a can of coconut milk for a recipe, you can freeze the unused portion to throw into your next curry.

 The freezer also allows you to buy in bulk.
 I live alone, so I used to avoid bulk shopping at places like Costco, but now I know I can invest in larger packages of meat or veggies and freeze them into individual portions.

 More products are freezer friendly than you may realize.
 For example, dairy products like milk, cheese, yogurt, butter, and even eggs can all be frozen.
 I often freeze yogurt that’s about to go bad into a covered ice tray to pop into smoothies later.

 Store Your Food Properly